 In the relatively cool and wet UK climate getting rid of urine by evaporation is likely to be very unreliable.
 Another reasons is that wet systems can be more prone to infection with certain species of insect such as drone flies.

-Whenever the toilet is used for defecation a small amount of “soak” material, usually wood-shavings, is added to the vault.
+Whenever a Full Access or Compact toilet is used for defecation a small amount of “soak” material, usually wood-shavings, is added to the vault.
 Alternatively a suitable amount can be added at the end of the day by a manager.
 The purpose of soak is to

 - [i] maintain an open structure so as to prevent the pile becoming anaerobic,